sasstools/sass-lint/docs/rules/no-duplicate-property.md

 # No Duplicate Property

-Rule `no-duplicate-property` will enforce that duplicate properties are not allowed within a block.
+Rule `no-duplicate-property` will enforce that duplicate properties are not allowed within the same block.

 ## Examples